e271828e/Flight.jl/docs/notes/design/framework_spec.md

 types.
 The domain is type-validity, not the probe's particular synthesized
-values: the branch-shape rule already bans value-dependent return types, so types are the only domain the framework can speak of, and the probe is the enforcement moment, not the reason — asking whether one can detect being probed reads the [contract](#g-contract) backwards.
+values: the branch-shape rule already bans value-dependent return types, so types are the only domain the framework can speak of, and the probe is the enforcement moment, not the reason (row 142).
 Two consequence sites, the same throw at both: at build it is a `UserCodeFraming`-wrapped build failure ([§13.1][s13-1]) whose diagnostic points at code that is "correct" on every trajectory it has ever seen; at runtime it is a `StepError` and the run ends `errored` ([§13.4][s13-4]) — exceptions from